-The man tethered to the post and nearly unconscious is Travis Truesbury (LN male human expert 3; Wis 14; Profession [tanner] +8), one of Bagrus's pilgrims.
-The other 4 prisoners manacled to the wall are eternally grateful for their release as they were next in line for Travis's fate.
-The male dwarf is Gliv Nurmalk (NG male mountain dwarf warrior 3; Str 15; Profession [miner] +7), Yurbryn's husband.
-He immediately asks the PCs if they know anything about his wife.
-If told of her safe return to Miners' Refuge, the relieved dwarf thanks the PCs for their assistance in the matter.
+The man tethered to the post and nearly unconscious is Travis Truesbury (Lawful male human expert 3), one of Bagrus's pilgrims.
+The other 4 prisoners manacled to the wall are eternally grateful for their release as they were next in line for Travis' fate.
+The male dwarf is Gliv Nurmalk (Neutral male mountain dwarf warrior 3), Yurbryn's husband.
+He immediately asks the characters if they know anything about his wife.
+If told of her safe return to Miners' Refuge, the relieved dwarf thanks the characters for their assistance in the matter.
 His account of what happened during the hobgoblin attack is nearly identical to Yurbryn's version.
-He tells the PCs that the hobgoblins knocked him unconscious after his spouse's escape.
+He tells the characters that the hobgoblins knocked him unconscious after his spouse's escape.
 Gliv awoke, bound and chained.
 The hobgoblins led him and another dwarf along with Travis and a human woman to their lair.
 He has not left the prison since his arrival about a week ago.
 The hobgoblins took the other dwarf away a few hours earlier and indicated that they would soon return for him.
 He does not know where the other dwarf went or what happened to him.